Karatsuban/Hash_reverse/README.md

 The program will print a line with the hash and its corresponding clear password if it is found in the table.
 Else, nothing is displayed.

+There is an additional option called `-gp` (for good password) that allow you to check if one of your passwords has not been leaked and is present in the database you used.
+For security reasons (i.e. avoid plain text password ending up in the bash history), this option <b>must</b> be used as follows:
+`$ cat - | ./MAIN.exe -L -i <correspondance-table-file> -gp`
+When the database is loaded in memory, then you will be able to enter one password at the time.
+You will be informed whether the hash of the password has been found in the correspondance table file.
+To exit, simply do a `Ctl-D` and the program will stop.

 ### 5 - How does it work ?